 - 1 teaspoon grated lemon zest or vanilla extract optional

-- 120 grams ( 1 cup + 1 tablespoon) (if you use all-purpose flour, 120 grams=1 cup
+- 120 grams ( 1 cup + 1 tablespoon) cake flour, sifted *you can use all-purpose flour: 120 grams=1 cup

 Preheat the oven to 170 degrees C (338 degrees F).

 Butter and flour (or spray with baking spray) a 20 cm (8 inches) pan.

 Put the eggs, sugar, salt, and lemon zest in the bowl of your stand mixer.

 Beat the eggs until very fluffy and pale yellow (about 15/20 minutes on medium/high speed).
 To test that it has been beaten enough, let a small amount of batter fall into the bowl.
 If it remains "sitting" on top, it means that it's ready.

 Sift the flour on top of the egg mixture, a little at a time, and fold it gently with a wooden spoon.

 Pour the batter into the prepared pan.
 Don't smooth the top or bang the pan on the counter, leave it as it is!